Datawheel/canon/packages/reports/README.md

 ### Notes

 Similar to the CMS itself, translation should not be enabled on the production server.
-As such, the translation endpoint route itself will **not be registered** unless `NODE_ENV=development` or `CANON_CMS_ENABLE=true` (or both).
+As such, the translation endpoint route itself will **not be registered** unless `NODE_ENV=development` or `CANON_REPORTS_ENABLE=true` (or both).
 Additionally, the translation route is placed behind the canon `isAuthenticated` middleware, so users must be logged in for translation to work.

 ---